You may be wondering…

-Not all animals that suffer from optic never hypoplasia will exhibit any signs or symptoms of the disease.
-Which is why it’s quite possible that you may currently own a dog or cat or may have owned on in the past with this condition and never even knew it!
+If shortened, it can cause severe defects to your dog’s eyes, like reduced vision or blindness in one or both eyes.
+Amazingly, not all animals that suffer from optic never hypoplasia will exhibit any signs or symptoms of the disease.
+This is why it’s entirely possible that you may own a dog or cat or have previously owned one with this condition and never even knew it!

-Those animals that do experience symptoms usually experience significant symptoms that can definitely affect their quality of life.
+Those animals that experience symptoms usually experience significant symptoms that can affect their quality of life.
 Symptoms such as:

 - Deformed eyes,

 - And other vision complications.

 The dog breeds that may be most susceptible are Poodles and Collies.
 Also, when it comes to cats being affected with this disease, there does seem to be a direct link between panleukopenia, AKA feline distemper, and optic nerve hypoplasia in that it appears like feline distemper can increase a cat’s risk of having kittens with optic nerve hypoplasia.